swap357/blog/tests/README.md

 320px, and 390px with text enlarged to 200%, it verifies:

 - Navigation and reading with JavaScript disabled.
+- A readable FaaS response-time SVG and startup breakdown without JavaScript.
 - Consistent computed colors and body font, with no page horizontal overflow.
 - Mouse-wheel access to the footer and return to the top.
 - Article contents links, heading positions, and browser back navigation, when present.